This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 One type of session during a blogging conference is a panel discussion.
 During panel talk, you can find about a half a dozen experts discussing a specific topic.

 Typically, a moderator will lead the panel and ask questions and you’ll get a variety of insights and views on the topic.
-Panels are great and one of my favorite kind of events.
+Panels are great and one of my favorite kinds of events.

 Meeting Experts/Industry Leaders